 For couples who appreciate beaches and vacationing by the water, New York state boasts three coasts (the Atlantic, Lake Erie, and Lake Ontario) as well as the Finger Lakes, Thousand Islands, Hudson River Valley and Long Island.
 And don’t forget that thundering marvel that has lured lovers for generations, Niagara Falls at the Canadian border.

-Held in Syracuse from August 22 - September 3, 2018, the Great New York State Fair shows off how agricultural the rest of the state is outside of New York City.
-Its Taste NY Marketplace carries products from around the 62 mostly rural counties, and there's a Food Truck competition on September 2.
+Held in Syracuse from August 21 - September 2, 2019, the Great New York State Fair shows how agricultural the rest of the state is outside of New York City.

 Best Place for Couples to Stay: Turning Stone Casino Resort, about 35 miles away, has a luxurious Lodge (try to score a suite with a hot tub on the deck), upscale Tower accommodations, good restaurants, plenty of gambling and good air-conditioning.